salbrecht-mungil/holiday-planner/README.md

 - Python3.9
 - pipenv for dependencies
-- Flask for the API using gunicorn
+- Flask for the API
-- Docker for containerisation

 # Instructions for running the API